MichaelSandilands/UCDPA_Michael_Sandilands/README.md

   - Visualize boxplots of Milliseconds vs Quantile partitioned by Milliseconds cluster.
   - Use this plot to generate insights about Milliseconds clusters across quantiles.

+### No Train/Test Split - No Cross-Validation

+For unsupervised learning we're dealing with unlabeled data.
+There is no target variable and so there is no 'True' value in order to validate the results of our model.
+Instead we use metrics such as the `within cluster sum of squares`.

 ## Results & Insights

 I use UMAP Projections to generate insights for all the columns of interest.